Home Nations United States Virginia Governors: 1680-1775

 25 Sep 1771 - 8 Jun 1775 John Murray, Earl of Dunmore [15]

-1. Culpeper was appointed His Majesty's Lieutenant and Governor General (8/18 Jul 1675) in succession to Sir William Berkeley who died on 9/19 Jul 1677.
-He took the oath of office in London on 20/30 Jul 1677 and again on 10/20 May 1680 in Virginia.
-In defiance of his instructions, Culpeper departed for England in Jun 1683 without appointing a deputy governor.
-An inquiry into Culpeper's "neglect of government" found that he had forfeited the office and the jury passed a verdict to that effect on 16/26 Aug 1683.
-The commission of Culpeper was declared to be "utterly void" in Letters Patent issued for Baron Howard of Effingham (dated 28 Sep/8 Oct 1683, read in Council on 21 Feb/2 Mar 1684).
+1. Culpeper was commissioned as Governor General on 8/18 Jul 1675 as successor to Sir William Berkeley and took the oath of office in London on 20/30 Jul 1677.
+Following the death of Berkeley on 9/19 Jul 1677, Culpeper was confirmed as office holder by another commission dated 6 Dec 1679 (Old Style).
+He arrived in Virginia on 3/13 May 1680 and had his commission read and published on 10/20 May 1680.
+In defiance of his instructions, Culpeper departed for England in June 1683 without appointing a deputy governor, the functions of Governor General devolved on President of the Council Nicholas Spencer.
+An inquiry into his "neglect of government" found that he had forfeited the office, and the jury passed a verdict to that effect on 16/26 Aug 1683.
+The commission of Culpeper was declared to be "utterly void" by a commission for Howard issued on 28 Sep/8 Oct 1683 and published in Council on 21 Feb/2 Mar 1684.

 3. Also in New York and the Dominion of New England.